shabnammirzoeva/Sprint-Planning-Notes/README.md

 - <strike> CZ - Cancel contract #413 </strike>
 - <strike> FR - cancel contracts (updated) #397 </strike>
 - <strike> IT: Cancel the order 61969 #407 </strike>
-- [IN PROGRESS] UK: Service Material Handling #403.
-Task is completed, needs to be reviewed and released.
+- <strike>[IN PROGRESS] UK: Service Material Handling #403.
+Task is completed, needs to be reviewed and released.</strike>
 - [IN PROGRESS] SE: generate the excel invoice for Skatteverket #391.
 Backend implementation is complete, just need to determine correct values in few of the fields in the excel invoice.
-Awaiting for a response from SE team regarding those fields.[IN PROGRESS] [ FE: Configure BO to support new C4C countries #396.
-Final configurations left to implement this week.
-Will require half a day for Tommy.
-I'll spend sometime to check validations for each market as well.
+Awaiting for a response from SE team regarding those fields.
+- <strike>[IN PROGRESS] [ FE: Configure BO to support new C4C countries #396.</strike>

-- [IN PROGRESS]  FE: new temp UI for internal AaaS #350.
-It is an on-going project & will take several weeks to complete.
+- <strike> [IN PROGRESS]  FE: new temp UI for internal AaaS #350.
+It is an on-going project & will take several weeks to complete.</strike>
 - [IN PROGRESS] Test: Paypal Activation #162.
 First round of successful tests completed.
 Plan to run one round of additional tests mid-this week before closing the ticket.
 - [IN PROGRESS] Better Tracking of Payment Failures (Phase 1 of Resillient Schedulling) #81